Rutjake/halvat/README.md

 # Halvat
 A simple web page that retrieves real-time electricity  stock market data.
-The idea of the page is that you can check what information the Shelly relay uses or has used. <br>
+The idea of the page is that you can check what information the Shelly relay uses. <br>
 The application uses the same API interface as Shelly.

 ## NOTE!